 I’m Ian Slinger.
 I live in the eastern suburbs of Melbourne, Australia with my wife Janine, the remnants of our brood who haven’t already struck out into the world for themselves, and a floating contingent of foster children to keep Janine on her toes.

 I’m a professional software geek.
 I first got my hands on a computer in a trainee course around 1975.
-It was a fridge size monster programmed with mark/sense cards, but it was enough to spark a passion for software that led me to telco development roles in Fortran on Honeywell and Control Data mainframes.
+It was a fridge size monster programmed with mark/sense cards, but it was enough to spark a passion for software that led me to telco development roles in Fortran on Honeywell and Control Data systems.

 Then came the “microprocessor” and everything changed.
 With a modest background in electronics I was able to cobble together a living, breathing computer of my own.
 In 1979 that was like building your own gene sequencer would be today – really cool but what the hell would you do with such a thing?

 - C, C++ in the hope that it was next logical step from C (…shudder… boy was I wrong),

 I have now settled for a comfortable mix of dynamic languages such as Perl and Python.

 I’m still looking for that elusive, hyper productive language and I keep finding myself drawn to various flavours of Lisp such as Clojure.
 When I mention that to some software people they go all quiet as if I’m considering joining a cult, so I’m keeping it to myself.

 I spent twenty years banging my head against Microsoft Windows.
 I kept expecting it to get better, but it turns out the solution was to “Stop Doing That”.
 I’m now ensconced in a comfortable world of Unix (FreeBSD, Linux, MacOS, Raspbian).
 My only regret is that I didn’t make the obvious leap twenty years ago.